 Mediation & Arbitration

-Family and Estate Mediation is a confidential dispute resolution process aimed at helped couples and families resolve legal issues.
+Family and Estate Mediation is a confidential dispute resolution process aimed at helping couples and families resolve legal issues.
 When we act as Mediators, we act as impartial third parties to help facilitate resolutions.
 As an Arbitrator, William Parker will make decisions when parties cannot.

 As Mediators, we provide general information to help those involved appreciate concerns, in a safe and comfortable environment, remaining neutral in the process.
 We strive to appreciate each party’s goals, interests and needs, with a view to ensuring same are communicated and understood by all involved.
 We ensure disclosure of all important information to ensure that decisions are made, with the benefit of a full appreciation of the circumstances, and only after consideration of the various options for resolution.
 Most of all, our purpose is to help people arrive at their own, voluntary resolution that is, from the perspective of those involved, fair and reasonable, and outside of an otherwise adversarial judicial forum.